 From projects to programs: Building scalable, strategic video programs

 Video shouldn’t be a reactive, one-off asset.
-Andrei Vexler form Kaseya shares how to scale video into a strategic, metrics-driven program.
+Andrei Vexler from Kaseya shares how to scale video into a strategic, metrics-driven program.
 From modular content models to stakeholder-aligned KPIs, this is your playbook for turning creative teams into growth engines.

 In an era where video is one of the most powerful tools in a marketer’s arsenal, too many teams still treat it like a one-off deliverable.
 They respond to scattered requests, chase vanity metrics and end up stuck in a cycle of reactive production.
 But what if video could do more—much more?